 Hopefully I'm right and we will enjoy a more consistent bite.
 Along with Speepshead, you can catch Redfish, and snappers in these areas.

 Tight Lines and good fishing…Capt.
-John
+Josh

 Pensacola Fishing has been great for the bull reds as it usually is this time of year.
 So what else are we doing in our area this time of year?
 When we’re not chasing the bull reds in Pensacola Bay, we’re in the upper bay areas tossing Matrix Shad Baits on Trout and stalking reds when we see them in the shallows.

 Fishing in the latter part of November and December can be a lot of fun; you just have to fish in between the cold fronts when it's not too windy.